 The Application Process

-Recommendations concerning admissions will be made to the Graduate Studies Committee of the Psychology Department.
-Upon admission, students will be assigned a supervisor from the core faculty in the PsyD program, based on stated interests.
+Recommendations concerning admissions are made to the Graduate Studies Committee of the Psychology Department.

 The deadline for receipt of applications and all supporting documents is January 5.
 Admission decisions will generally be made by April 15th.